UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Bobby_Hersom.md

 It was, very much, yes.
 Completely boring\!

-And then \[I worked on\] other projects that Ed was working for: one for the Lee Valley Water Company, and I did a bit of work for him for that.
+And then \I worked on\ other projects that Ed was working for: one for the Lee Valley Water Company, and I did a bit of work for him for that.

 Eventually I read that Rothamstead, the Agricultural Research Station, not far away, was getting a big machine.
 Now, they had these large
 machines: so a lot of operators, a lot of lab, and time-sharing on it;
-so I thought I could do something about that, using [FORTRAN](/FORTRAN "FORTRAN"), which I’d learnt by then.
+so I thought I could do something about that, using FORTRAN(FORTRAN "FORTRAN"), which I’d learnt by then.
 I knew somebody who worked at Rothamstead, so I said, “Go and find out if they’ll have me half-time\!”
 And so he said, “Well, he says he doesn’t have anybody half-time, but you can go and talk to him.”
-So I did, and he said to his secretary, “No no no, we’re just talking”; and by the end of it he was saying, “Oh, you can bring those application forms in\! \[both laugh.\]
+So I did, and he said to his secretary, “No no no, we’re just talking”; and by the end of it he was saying, “Oh, you can bring those application forms in\! \both laugh.\

 **Abbate:**